-Press and Radio
+Press and Radio and Video

 Chertsey Sausage created to protect flooded town

 A flood defence, nicknamed the Chertsey Sausage, has inspired a butcher to create his own version to raise money to protect the town.

 The flood defence was a sausage-shaped aquadam, which was installed to protect homes in the flood-hit town last month.